-In 2012, the Company sold its entire interest in GCPE for proceeds of \$27.2 million, which represented approximately 90% of book value.
+In 2012, the Company also sold its entire interest in GCPE for proceeds of \$27.2 million, which represented approximately 90% of book value.
 The Company recognized a loss of \$3.4 million as result of this sale.

-In July 2013, the Company sold all of its limited partnership interest in GCP III for approximately \$2.0 million, which represented the book value of the investment at June 30, 2013.
+In 2013, the Company sold all of its limited partnership interest in GCP III for approximately \$2.0 million, which represented the book value of the investment.
 In connection with that sale, the purchasers assumed any remaining undrawn commitments to the fund.

 The Company recognized a gain at the time of the exit from the merchant banking business, which is amortizing over a five year period ending in 2014.
-For the years ended December 31, 2013, 2012 and 2011, deferred gains of \$0.2 million, \$0.3 million and \$0.8 million were recognized, respectively.
+For the years ended December 31, 2014, 2013 and 2012, deferred gains of \$0.2 million, \$0.2 million and \$0.3 million were recognized, respectively.